GatlenCulp/gat-typst/docs/manual.typ

 == Math

+*Note: Equate, Physica, and Quick-maths are automatically imported by `style`.
+Other math packages must be imported explicitly.*

 === Matset (v0.1.0)

+*Not included in `style` - import explicitly if needed.*

 Set notation support.

 Use for: Mathematical set operations and notation.

 === Equate (v0.3.2)

+*Included in `style` - automatically available.*

 Advanced equation numbering with breakable equations.